What Began As A Dream...

 The Beginnings of Dr. Frank's Home Vineyard

 In 1957, Dr. Frank became a proud and patriotic U.S. citizen, and in 1958 he purchased 188 acres for $6,000 on the western shore of Keuka Lake.
-Eugenia recalls that when they first visited the site of the farm the existing house and buildings were falling down and the fields had become overgrown and scrubby, but Konstantin seemed to not see that as he bent down, fingered a handful of earth and said to her with a smile, "Good soil."
+Eugenia recalls that when they first visited the site of the farm the existing house and buildings were falling and the fields had become overgrown and scrubby, but Konstantin seemed to not see that as he bent down, fingered a handful of earth and said to her with a smile, "Good soil."

 At the age of fifty-nine, he began to plant vinifera with weekend and evening help from volunteers.
-In addition to his research plantings, he began to plant some vines to be used for commercial wine production and started his own nursery, creating his own experiment station.
+In addition to his research plantings, he began to plant some vines to be used for commercial wine production and started his nursery, creating his experiment station.
 He would produce and sell wine primarily to show the quality of the vinifera grapes.

 1958